An important update regarding hospital visitor policies

 - HSHS St. Joseph’s Hospital, Chippewa Falls

-- All patients nearing end-of-life will have special arrangements made on a case-by-case basis.
+- Patients nearing end-of-life will have special arrangements made on a case-by-case basis.

-In addition, all visitors MUST continue to be screened for COVID-19 symptoms and exposure upon entering our hospital(s).
+In addition, all visitors MUST continue to be screened for COVID-19 symptoms and exposure upon entering the facility.
 Visitors who have any of the following symptoms or are not feeling well will NOT be allowed to visit:

 - Fever (greater than 100.0 F) or chills